 Yes.
 Sole traders, contractors and company directors have access to the same mortgages as everyone else.

-Yes.
 The same mortgages are available to the employed and self-employed.
 The mortgage application process may be longer because lenders require additional proof of income.

-But lenders will also pay close attention to your:
+Lenders will pay close attention to your: